joomdonation/eventbooking-override-skeleton/README.md

 1. Create folder **override** under components/com_eventbooking/model folder (or under  administrator/components/com_eventbooking/model if you want to override a backend model)
 2. Create a php file (same name with the php file which contains the method you want to override, for example **register.php**, **list.php**, **categories.php**)
 3. Add a blank class into that PHP file.
-The class name must follow this Rule: It has the word **Override** compare to the original class name and extends the original class.
+The class name must follow this Rule: It has the word **Override** inserted after **EventBookingModel** compare to the original class name and extends the original class.
 For example:

 ```php
 /**